IF1007/gateway/README.md

 # api_gateway is the tag configured to be used in the microobs docker-compose
 sudo docker build -t api_gateway .
 ```
+After that, it can be run together with the other services of the MicroObs project by running `docker-compose up -d` (more details on the [MicroObs main page](https://github.com/microobs/microobs)).

+## Documentation
+The complete documentation can be found under the [`/docs`](https://github.com/microobs/gateway/tree/master/docs) folder.

 ## Future Improvements
 * Enhance the endpoints